-Event communities support a wide variety of content types (e.g., posters, presentations, minutes, breaks) and the ability to span a period of time from one day to multiple years.
+- Support for a wide variety of content types (e.g., posters, presentations, minutes, breaks)

 If you would like to set up an event community, please see the Event Community Setup Form.
 If you have any questions not covered here, please contact Consulting Services.

 Event Community Structure

 An event community uses a multi-level structure consisting of themes, tracks, and events to organize and display content.
 These are similar to volumes, issues, and articles in a journal, with events being the individual presentations, workshops, etc. The number of themes and tracks is flexible to match the frequency and complexity of many types of proceedings.

 - Themes: Themes are most often used to represent particular years/iterations of a conference or symposium.
 Themes are used to organize tracks into appropriate groupings.
 A theme can contain multiple tracks, and every theme can have its own logo present.